Sputum Stain for Mycobacteria

 - Specimens that are not labeled with the patient name or identifier.

-- Clinical specimen collected within eight hours of previous specimen.
+- Clinical specimen collected within eight hours of the previous specimen.

-- Clinical specimen received greater than three (3) days from collection.
+- Clinical specimens received greater than three (3) days from collection.

 - Specimen leaking on arrival.